ClouDesire/docusaurus/docs/billing.md

   billing period, an invoice containing the pay-per-use costs is issued to the customer
-* _trial and sandbox orders_: if an cloud application is offered in **trial mode**, cloud costs will be debited to the vendor, in the same report where earnings are calculated.
+* _trial and sandbox orders_: if an cloud application is offered in **trial mode**, cloud costs will be charged to the vendor, in the same report where earnings are calculated.

 ## Pricing models